-Ancient Trees: Beth Moon’s 14 year quest to photograph the world’s most resplendent trees
+Ancient Trees: Photographer Beth Moon documents some of the world’s most long-lived trees

 Moon has photographed sixty of the earth’s finest trees using the painstaking platinum/palladium process, a technique so durable it echoes the lifespan of the trees themselves (for some of those trunked behemoths, that could be thousands of years).
-Her work has been collected in her new book Ancient Trees: Portraits in Time, out now from Abbeville Press.
+Her work has been collected in the book Ancient Trees: Portraits in Time, available from Abbeville Press and Amazon.

 “Many of the trees I have photographed have survived because they are out of reach of civilization; on mountainsides, private estates, or on protected land.

 Standing as the earth’s largest and oldest living monuments, I believe these symbolic trees will take on a greater significance, especially at a time when our focus is directed at finding better ways to live with the environment, celebrating the wonders of nature that have survived throughout the centuries.

 By feeling a larger sense of time, developing a relationship with the natural world, we carry that awareness with us as it becomes a part of who we are.”

 Beth Moon has also photographed trees by starlight in a series called Diamond Nights, inspired by research connecting tree growth with astral cycles and the movement of celestial bodies.